-Erected 1940 by Tennessee Historical Commission.
-(Marker Number 1B 8.)
+Erected by Tennessee Historical Commission.
+(Marker Number 1B-67.)

 Location.
-36° 9.247′ N, 83° 42.342′ W. Marker is in Blaine, Tennessee, in Grainger County.
-Marker is at the intersection of Emory Road (Tennessee Route 331) and Blaine Drive, on the left when traveling west on Emory Road.
+36° 10.415′ N, 83° 41.191′ W. Marker is in Blaine, Tennessee, in Grainger County.
+Marker is on Rutledge Pike (U.S. 11W) 0.4 miles north of Milligan Lane, on the right when traveling north.
+Marker is located on the east side of the highway, just south of Lea Creek, directly in front of the subject house.
 Touch for map.
 Marker is in this post office area: Blaine TN 37709, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Blaine's Crossroads (approx. 0.3 miles away); Janeway Cabin (approx. 0.3 miles away); Shields Station (approx. 0.9 miles away); Sawyer's Fort (approx. 2.7 miles away); McBee's Ferry (was approx. 6˝ miles away but has been reported missing. ); Nicholas Gibbs Homestead Roy Claxton Acuff (approx. 8˝ miles away); Divided Loyalties (approx. 8˝ miles away).
+At least 8 other markers are within 9 miles of this marker, measured Shields Station (approx. 0.8 miles away); Janeway Cabin (approx. 1.6 miles away); Blaine's Crossroads (approx. 1.6 miles away); Emory Road (approx. 1.7 miles away); Sawyer's Fort (approx. 4.1 miles away); Horace Maynard (approx. 8.2 miles away); Roy Claxton Acuff (approx. 8.3 miles away); Divided Loyalties (approx. 8.3 miles away).
 Touch for a list and map of all markers in Blaine.